 For transmission charges, we have established that a volume-based price best reflects the way this cost will change over time.
 However, this category has not had volume charges for almost 20 years, and we are reluctant to introduce such a change at a point where Electricity Authority has expressed a preference for the cost to be passed through using a fixed charge approach.
-To avoid the instability that would occur if we made a change and then were required to reverse that change, we will instead maintain the current pricing approach, and observe how the industry develops over the coming year(s).
+To avoid the instability that would occur if we made a change and then were required to reverse that change, we instead maintain the current pricing approach, and observe how the industry develops over the coming year(s).
 We set a price against the total booked capacity to match the transmission part of the revenue requirement.
 This approach means that the burden or benefit from additional usage or savings (respectively) will be shared across the category.

 For distribution charges we first set a fixed daily charge.
-This has a greater impact for smaller connections in the category, and to smooth the impact for these smaller connections we are transitioning to the ideal price of \$10.80/day in steps.
-This year the charge is set equal to the G150 daily charge.
+This charge has a proportionally greater impact for smaller connections in the category, and to smooth the impact for these smaller connections we transitioned to the ideal price over several years.
+This year we have reached the \$10/day target amount.

-For the balance of distribution costs we add a further the cost reflective \$36/kVA per year to the transmission component.
-This leaves a small shortfall and we further adjust the price to match the total revenue requirement.
+For the balance of distribution costs we add a further the cost reflective \$20.8/kVA per year to the transmission component.
+This leaves a small shortfall, and we further adjust the price to match the total revenue requirement.